 Oh yes, and ransom is almost always involved, leading to tensions as to how to get a large amount of money, how to transport it, and what the kidnappers intend to do with it.
 A story with a suitcase full of cash will always have us taking notice.

-To celebrate kidnapping (what am I saying?), I have compiled the following list of ten kidnapping-centered feature films, perhaps the best, that ever have crossed my path.
+To celebrate kidnapping (what am I saying?), I have compiled the following list of ten kidnapping movies, perhaps the best, that ever have crossed my path.
 The clarify, these are films that are plotted around kidnappings, and not films that just prominently feature kidnappings.
 I can think of many, many films that feature a last-minute hostage situation (Dog Day Afternoon, Speed, etc.).
 The films on this list will be centered on kidnappings.

 Suicide Kings (dir.
 Peter O'Fallon, 1997) &